Author: Ihor Shymechko (26 years of Oly Lifting & Training experience)

 3. High-Intensity/Competitive Rowing

 Another effective way to burn calories is to combine cardio-oriented rowing with a resistance workout involving personal body weight.
 Such a mix will make your body perform better by developing aerobic and anaerobic capabilities.
 You’ll burn up to 500-800 calories in one hour (depending on the weight mostly).
-This high-intensity rowing training will make your body activate the already existing sugar-based energy supply.
-Also, remember that rowing is about leg work.
-So, work hard, burn more calories, and become much stronger.

-Indoor Rowing vs. Outdoor Rowing
+Indoor Rowing Vs. Outdoor Rowing

 Both being full-body training, using the same movements and strokes, and burning almost the same amount of calories - these are the common features of indoor and outdoor rowing.
 However, it's still different in complexity, muscles worked, and overall performance.

 What’s good about indoor rowing is that the movements mimic each rowing stroke while rowing on the water: drive, catch, recovery, and finish.
-It's true that you should engage the same muscle groups, but your core will be more engaged in outdoor rowing.
-As you adjust yourself to the weather conditions and current flow, you need to be highly careful, focused, and keep the balance with the help of stabilizing muscles.
+It’s true that you should engage the same muscle groups, but your core will be more engaged in outdoor rowing.

 While rowing both on a rowing machine and a boat, it's important to involve your power, endurance, and proper technique.
 Concerning the resistance, you can manage it while rowing indoors.
 But, with outdoor rowing, you have no opportunity to change it, as you move the oars through the water and move with the flow or against it.